 PROBLEM TENANTS – You could get stuck with problem tenants.
 They could not pay their rent and disrupt their neighbors.
 The worst tenants will destroy your house and leave without paying their rent, setting you back thousands of dollars in repairs and lost income.

-Sell with a real estate agent
+Sell your vacant house with a real estate agent

 It is difficult to sell your house with a real estate agent.
 Most traditional buyers look for homes that are in good condition, so you must make all the repairs and updates to your home before you put it on the market.
+This is to ensure that your home is at a good enough standard to pass the appraisal.

 Furthermore, an agent can only promise to try to sell your house.
 There are no guarantees when and if your home will sell.

-Contact a company that buys houses
+Contact a company that buys vacant houses

 If you need to sell your Connecticut area home fast or don’t want to deal with the headaches of making repairs, then selling your house to a real estate investor is a great option.
 You won’t have to deal with all the hassles of selling your home through an agent, nor the frustration of trying to find a buyer.
+This will help you to sell it for a top price.